tphyahoo/bip-thomashartman-op_energy/spec/cBITS_provisional_spec.md

 -------------------------------------------------------------

-  Show coversions of a constant value with increasing left-shift
+Show four conversions of a 32bit value with increasing bitwise left-shifts

 <pre>
   0xFACE00FF << (32+64+64+64)